 The Lynx cleared his throat “Thank you Debs” he sang.
 It felt like liquid honey pouring down my ear.
-I laughed and hugged the Lynx again marvelling at its velvety fur.
-Walking back, we were amazed to hear exquisite singing and realised that all of the remaining Lynx’s were singing.
+I laughed and hugged the Lynx again marveling at its velvety fur.
+Walking back, we were amazed to hear exquisite singing and saw that all of the remaining Lynx’s were singing.
 It was earth-shatteringly beautiful I thought and then laughed at the thought.
-I listened for a long time, mesmerised until Lynx took my arm.
+I listened for a long time, mesmerized until Lynx took my arm.

 “We will take you home” Lynx smiled.
 I smiled and felt sad to go but this isn’t my home.
 “Can I ever return?”
 I asked.
 “Only in your dreams” he sang.

-That morning in the shower I started to sing my favourite song.
+That morning in the shower I started to sing my favorite song.
 Flowing swells of magnificent sound, poured out of me.
 A few seconds later my mom knocked on the door.